estimate_xtilt_ztilt#

 - degrees

-Whether to return the estimated tilts in radians (
+Whether to return the estimated tilt in degrees, radians otherwise.

-Truefor PCs to not include in the fit.
+Boolean array with True for PCs to not include in the fit.
 If not given, all PCs are used.
-Must be ofnavigation_shape.
+Must be of

 - Returns:

-x_tiltEstimated tilt about detector \(X_d\) in radians (
+x_tiltEstimated tilt about detector \(X_d\) in radians, unless degrees is True.

 See also